Vega-Paradox/Antistasi-Sons-of-Liberty/README.md

 - New resource points added around the map
 - Stamina can now be disabled in the mission parameters
 - The lantern at the HQ and OJ Simpson can now be moved
-- Medikits can now be used to revive teammates
 ##### Arsenal starting weapons & equipment reconfigured:
 ###### Primaries
 - PM-63 automatic rifle